 - Clams: I like to use clams, as they give a lot of flavor and are cheap and easily available in Spain.
 You can substitute (or add) other shellfish like mussels or scallops too.

-- Bomba rice: ideally you use a Spanish round, short-grain rice like Bomba or Calasparra.
-But in a pinch, you can substitute Arborio.
+- Bomba Rice: Ideally, use a Spanish round, short-grain rice like Bomba or Calasparra.
+In a pinch, you can substitute Arborio.
 The difference is Arborio is more starchy and the end result may be more of a risotto (called an arroz meloso in Spanish) instead of a soupy arroz caldoso rice.

 - Shrimp: You can substitute more shellfish if you can't find shrimp, but I personally would not omit it!
 It really gives this rice with seafood recipe a deep, rich flavor.

-Step 1: Start by slowly browning the diced onion and pepper in olive oil over medium heat.
+- Slowly brown the diced onion and pepper in olive oil over medium heat, about 10 minutes. (image 1)

-Step 2: After about 10 minutes, they'll start to color.
-Add the rice and stir to coat fully in the oil.
-Sauté for a couple of minutes, but don't let the rice stick or burn.
+- Add the rice and stir to coat fully in the oil.
+Sauté for a couple of minutes, but don't let the rice stick or burn. (image 2)

-Steps 3-4: Then you start to add the warm stock.
-Make sure the rice is always fully covered by the stock.
-Stir every couple of minutes and when it starts to look dry, add more stock!
+- Add the warm stock to the rice, making sure the rice is fully covered.
+Cook for 15-20 minutes, stirring every couple of minutes, and when it starts to look dry, add more stock. (image 3)

-Step 5: After about 15 minutes, add the shellfish you are using.
+- Add the shellfish you are using.
 They'll take about five minutes or so to fully cook and open up.
-Keep adding the stock when things get dry.
+Keep adding the stock when things get dry. (image 4)

 Arroz caldoso is "soupy rice".
 It is served like a rice soup and has plenty of flavorful broth.
 Paella is a dry rice.
 All of the liquid is absorbed into the grains of rice and there is no broth.